leopph/sorcery/docs/README.md

 * Audio playback
 * Possibly more things

-## History and Direction
-Sorcery has gone through many iterations over the years.
-Originally it was called LeopphEngine (pronounced "lœff", from my last name) and was only a simple C++ library running on top of OpenGL that you could link against and use kinda like you would a three.js, just in C++.
-The current direction is to make it a minimum viable but complete game engine.

 ## Used technologies and third-party libraries
 Non-exhaustive list of core components:
 - Win32 for window and event handling